AcharyaS97/MCATNotebackup/Bio/Chapter 8 - Immune System.md

 - What is the complement system?
 	- Innate immune system in the blood
 	-

+- What kinds of cells are part of the innate immune system?
+	- Granulocytes
+		- Basophils
+		- Esinophils
+		- Neutrophils
+	- Natural Killer
 ### Rough
 - What are parts of innate immune system?
 	- Skin